Johann Kaspar Lavater: Goethe

 From 1774 on, Goethe was intimately acquainted with Lavater, but later had a falling out with him, accusing him of superstition and hypocrisy.

 Blake

 In 1788 William Blake annotated Lavater's Aphorisms on Man.
 Lavater published 632 aphorisms in all.
 Blake considered the following aphorism to be an excellent example of an aphorism.
 "40.
 Who, under pressing temptations to lie, adheres to truth, nor to the profane betrays aught of a sacred trust, is near the summit of wisdom and virtue."

 Last days

 During his later years, Lavater's influence waned, and he incurred considerable ridicule due to his vanity.
 His conduct during the French occupation of Switzerland brought about his death.
-On the taking of Zürich by the French in 1799, Lavater, while trying to appease the aggressors, was shot by an infuriated grenadier; he died over a year later.
+On the taking of Zürich by the French in 1799, Lavater, while trying to appease the aggressors, was shot by an infuriated grenadier; he died over a year later in Zürich.

 The Swiss artist and illustrator, Warja Honegger-Lavater, was a direct descendant of Johann Kaspar Lavater.